-The Profile management tab can be found in the Administration menu under Settings.
-The Profile page is designated for administrators to customize their community with a personal touch.
+The Community Profile can be found in the Administration Module menu under Settings.
+The Profile page is designated for administrators to customize their community.
 The Community Profile can be managed by users with the Community Administrator or Community Profile role.
 The sections available on this page allow the community to customize the community, configure emails and view integration credentials.

 Setup your community name, description, color scheme and banner.

 |Used to define the Community Name.
 This will be used in communications (e.g. on Purchase Orders).

 |This is the name that will be displayed on your community dashboard. the Display Name is generally used if you name the site something internally.
 The community name will be used if this is not provided.
 The Display Name is not used on POs or any communications to suppliers.